DavZim/dataverifyr/README.md

 ### 2 Create Rules in `yaml`

 Next, we can create some rules that we want to see if our data conforms to.
-As we saw earlier, we can create the rules in R using the `rules()` and `ruleset()` functions, there is however, the (in my case) preferred option to separate the code from the rules by writing the rules in a separate yaml file and read them into R.
+As we saw earlier, we can create the rules in R using the `rule()` and `ruleset()` functions, there is however, the (in my case) preferred option to separate the code from the rules by writing the rules in a separate yaml file and read them into R.